DanielSiepmann/typo3-extension-workshop/Documentation/source/index.rst

 Welcome to TYPO3 Extension Workshop
 ===================================

-This workshop is about the basics of TYPO3 extensions.
+This workshop is about the basics of TYPO3 extensions, using Extbase and Fluid.

 Some "rules" for the workshop
 -----------------------------